SDB:Disaster Recovery

 Virtual machines

 Usually the virtualization host software provides a snapshot functionality so that a whole virtual machine (guest) can be saved and restored.
 Using the snapshot functionality results that the virtual machine is saved in files which are specific for the used virtualization host software and those files are usually stored on the virtualization host.
-Therefore those files must be saved in an additional step (usually the complete virtualization host must be saved) to get the virtual machine safe against failure of the virtualization host.
+Therefore those files must be saved in an additional step (usually the complete virtualization host should be saved) to get the virtual machine safe against failure of the virtualization host.

 In contrast when using ReaR the virtual machine is saved as backup and ISO image which are independent of the virtualization host.